Ivy-Apps/ivy-wallet/CONTRIBUTING.md

 1. Work only on **["approved"](https://github.com/Ivy-Apps/ivy-wallet/labels/approved)** issues.
 2. For unapproved issues, mention **@ILIYANGERMANOV**.
-3. Can't find your issue? **[Create one](https://github.com/Ivy-Apps/ivy-wallet/issues/new/choose)**.
+3. Want to work on something else? **[Create a new issue](https://github.com/Ivy-Apps/ivy-wallet/issues/new/choose)**.
-4. Don't work on assigned issues.
+4. Do **not** work on assigned issues.
 Ask the assignee first.
 5. Only one issue per contributor at a time.

-> **Reminder:** If you take an issue, finish it promptly or unassign yourself.
+> **Reminder:** If you take an issue, you're blocking others from working on it.
+Finish it fast or unassign yourself.

 ## 3. Create a feature branch in your fork